ramki982/sprint-boot-mcp/README.md

 Once added, the starter will automatically expose your `@RestController` endpoints as MCP tools.
 You can access the MCP server at `/mcp`.

+### Available Endpoints

+- `/mcp/tools`: Lists all available tools.
+- `/mcp/execute`: Executes a specific tool based on the provided request.

 ## Building and Using Locally

 If you want to use this starter in another project (e.g., `spring-boot-mcp-demo`), follow these steps: